Doug Friedman: Career

 Following his playing career, Friedman transitioned into coaching.
 From 2014 to 2018, Friedman was the athletic director of the college-preparatory school Kents Hill and coached the school's ice hockey team.
 In 2018, Friedman was named the head coach of the United States Premier Hockey League (USPHL) team Twin City Thunder based in Auburn, Maine, and later became the head coach of their National Collegiate Development Conference (NCDC) team.
-In June 2021, he joined the Danbury Jr. Hat Tricks as head coach of their North American 3 Hockey League (NA3HL) team, but then left the organization a month later for his alma mater as director of hockey operations at Boston University.
+In 2021 he joined his alma mater as Director of Hockey at Boston University.
+As a member of the BU staff, they have won a Hockey East Championship, a Beanpot Championship, and made the NCAA Final Four two of his three years there.

 Personal life

 Friedman grew-up in Cape Elizabeth, Maine.
-He is married with three children and lives in Readfield, Maine.
+He is married with three children and lives in Maine.